 In my humble opinion, fresh lemon juice is absolutely key for fabulous lemon curd.
-So, to get started with Lemon Curd Tartlets, squeeze some fresh lemon juice.
+So, to get started with Lemon Curd Tartlets, squeeze a bunch of fresh lemon juice.

 I use one of these hand-held juicers, which just so happens to be one of my favorite kitchen utensils.
 Fav. or. ite.
 I mean l-o-v-e love it!
 It's easy to use, gets the most juice out of the lemons of any type of juicer I've used, and keeps the seeds out of the juice and juice off my hands.

-When you're ready to enjoy these delectable tartlets, spoon the curd into phyllo shells, top with a dab of yogurt-&-Cool Whip topping, and sprinkle with a lemon zest garnish.
+When you're ready to enjoy these delectable Lemon Curd Tartlets, spoon the curd into phyllo shells, top with a dab of yogurt-&-Cool Whip topping, and sprinkle with a lemon zest garnish.

 Lemon Curd Tartlets